GRudinsky/SEI-project-04/README.md

 ```
 $ yarn install
 ```
-Run the app on with the following command:
+Run the app on your machine with the following commands:
 ```
+$ yarn build
 $ yarn serve:backend
 ```
 Start your browser and navigate to following address: